jkaupp/curricualized/README.md

 I believe that it is the combination of incorrect granularity of mapping and and the lack of meaningful visualization options that is the key obstacle impeding meaningful and continuous curriculum mapping.

-		*This approach is best suited for those programs and people that are familiar with curriculum mapping, and have undertaken or completed the mapping process at least once.*

 ---